DIAGNijmegen/website-content/website-diag/content/news/fourth-edition-AI-for-Health-course.md

 Marianne Boenink, Professor of Ethics of Healthcare at Radboudumc;
 Sander Bervoets, Head of the RTC Bioinformatics at Radboudumc;
 Egge van der Poel, Clinical Data Scientist at Erasmus MC;
-Contributions from the RTC Deep Learning and RTC Data Stewardship.
+Contributions from the RTC AI and RTC Data Stewardship.

 For more information about the course please see: https://www.ai-for-health.nl/courses.